RodrigoGonzalez/flake8-custom-import-rules/README.rst

 Custom Import Rules (CIR) allow you to define and enforce import rules for modules and packages within your project.

+The following flags are available to restrict specific types of imports:

 =======================  ==============================================================